bharagha/edge-ai-libraries-ww32/sample-applications/video-search-and-summarization/docs/user-guide/get-started.md

 > **ℹ️ Note for EMT (Edge Microvisor Toolkit) Users**
 >
-> If you are running the VSS application on an OS image built with **Edge Microvisor Toolkit (EMT)**—an Azure Linux-based build pipeline for Intel® platforms—you must install the following package to enable GPU support:
+> If you are running the VSS application on an OS image built with **Edge Microvisor Toolkit (EMT)**—an Azure Linux-based build pipeline for Intel® platforms—you must install the following package:
 >
 > ```bash
 > sudo dnf install mesa-libGL
 > ```
 >
-> Installing `mesa-libGL` provides the OpenGL library and typically creates the `/dev/dri` device path, which is the standard device path for Direct Rendering Infrastructure (DRI) on Linux, required for GPU-accelerated workloads.
-However, please verify that `/dev/dri` exists on your system after installation.
-If it does not, ensure your system configuration allows for GPU device creation, as this path is necessary for the VSS application to use hardware acceleration.
+> Installing `mesa-libGL` provides the OpenGL library which is needed by `Audio Analyzer service`.

 ## ✅ Prerequisites